 Warrior Qxsgyth7 Street Shin

-Nice affordable street hockey shin pads are made of a combination of breathable and stretchy microfiber material that provides comfort and control over moisture.
+Nice, affordable street hockey shin pads are made of a combination of breathable and stretchy microfiber material that provides comfort and control over moisture.
 These feature a removable liner to help with odor control.
 Elite shin shields are built for advanced and intermediate players with the most advanced technology, protection, and coverage.
 They also feature lightweight construction, excellent mobility, and comfort.
-Various upgrades are available for the shin guards, including composites and a smart foam that absorb impact energy.
+Various upgrades are available for the shin guards, including composites and a smart foam that absorbs impact energy.

-Ball/Street Hockey Shin Guards Size Chart
+Ball/Street Hockey Shin Guards Size Guidelines

 Final Words